 Practice Insight: Mini Case Study

 Scenario: A trustee of a family trust in the UK invested a significant portion of the trust assets in a high-risk venture capital fund.
-The fund subsequently collapsed, resulting in substantial losses for the beneficiaries.
+The fund subsequently collapsed, resulting in substantial Losses for the beneficiaries.
 The beneficiaries sued the trustee, alleging breach of fiduciary duty for imprudent investment decisions.

 Future Outlook 2026-2030